-Topaz is a stone with gorgeous clarity, it is a strong stone and comes in a range of colours, which makes it ideal for jewellery making.
+Topaz is a stone with gorgeous clarity, it is a strong stone and comes in a rainbow of colours, which makes it ideal for jewellery making.
 Because of its rarity, topaz is an expensive gem.
-The rarest and most valuable colour being red; light blue is more common and of less value but no less stunning.
-Topaz is the birthstone of November and in this blog post we explore its interesting history and properties.
+The rarest and most valuable colour being red, light blue is more common and of less value but no less stunning.
+Topaz is the birthstone of November and in this blog post, we explore its interesting history and properties.

-Colour: Deep golden yellow, pink, blue, green or colourless.
-Yellow, pink and red are the most valuable with natural pink stones being very rare.
+Colour: Colours of topaz range from golden yellow, pink, blue, green or colourless.
+Yellow, pink and red is the most valuable with natural pink stones being very rare.
 Many of the colourless stones are heat treated to a create range of blues.

 Appearance: In its raw form the topaz occurs as well formed prismatic crystal which can be of great size.
 Topaz can also form in large granular and columnar habits.
 It is a transparent to translucent stone with a vitreous lustre.
 Topaz is more commonly cut as a faceted stone when used for jewellery making use.

-Mohs' Hardness: 8 - a strong stone, adding to its appeal and more expensive price tag.
+Mohs' Hardness: Topaz measures 8 on the scale, making it a strong stone, adding to its appeal and more expensive price tag.

 Sourced: United States, Mexico, Brazil, Pakistan and Africa.